The Shining instilling terror 35 years later

 Still from The Shining

-Kubrick’s brother in law, Jan Harlow, was the executive producer, while his wife, Christiane Kubrick, worked on set design, and his own daughter, the seventeen year old Vivian, has an uncredited part as Smoking Guest on Ballroom Couch and is also known for filming the informative, behind the scenes documentary, The Making of THE SHINING, which aired on BBC in 1980 and is included in the deluxe edition of the DVD.
-Later, she also composed the music on her father’s Full Metal Jacket (1987) under the pen name Abigail Mead and wrote an incomplete score for his film, Eyes Wide Shut (1999).
+Kubrick’s brother-in-law, Jan Harlow, was the executive producer, while his wife, Christiane Kubrick, worked on set design, and his own daughter, the seventeen-year-old Vivian, has an uncredited part as Smoking Guest on Ballroom Couch and is also known for filming the informative, behind the scenes documentary, The Making of THE SHINING, which aired on BBC in 1980 and is included in the deluxe edition of the DVD.
+Later, she also composed the music for her father’s Full Metal Jacket (1987) under the pen name Abigail Mead and wrote an incomplete score for his film, Eyes Wide Shut (1999).
 Although most of the music used during the movie was pre-recorded Classical, the opening melody used while the family drove to the hotel and the brief bit during Halloran’s plane trip was composed by Rachel Elkind and Wendy Carlos.
 Carlos also composed the score for Kubrick’s A Clockwork Orange (1971) under the name Walter Carlos.
 The opening driving scene was shot in Glacier National Park in Montana while the interior shots were filmed at the Elstree Studios in Hertfordshire, England, a set that was designed to look like the Ahwahnee Hotel in Yosemite National Park, a fact not lost on future guests of the Californian hotel.

 The-Shining-the-shining-25586158-1024-576